-SAM's national wholesale force, established in May 2007, now consists of eleven regional sales managers with five supporting inside sales representatives.
+SAM's national wholesale force, established in May 2007, now consists of twelve regional sales managers with six supporting inside sales representatives.
 SAM believes that having dedicated sales representatives to market and distribute its investment products to retail financial advisors, registered dealers and financial planners across Canada will help increase its brand awareness, aid with ongoing client maintenance, increase sales of its Funds and other investment products, and provide a platform for launching additional investment products.
 To support third-party sales of SAM's Fund products, SAM introduced a purchase option for the majority of its domestic mutual funds in 2009 - a Low Load Option.
 Under the Low Load Option, SAM will pay a commission to the investor's dealer when the investor subscribes for Series A units in a Fund.

 Another key aspect of SAM's sales and marketing strategy is the distribution of its offshore products.
-Unlike many traditional Canadian fund companies, SAM also offers four feeder hedge Funds (through two master-feeder fund structures), a global macro multi-manager hedge fund and a new global mining fund that are tailored to U.S. and foreign investors.
+Unlike many traditional Canadian fund companies, SAM also offers four feeder hedge Funds (through two master-feeder fund structures), a global resource hedge fund and a global mining fund that are tailored to U.S. and foreign investors.
 SAM believes its investment philosophies in the absolute return strategies that it follows have particular appeal to a global clientele.
 Subject to applicable securities legislation, SAM's U.S. and offshore investment products are directly sold to U.S. and foreign high net worth investors as well as U.S. and foreign institutional investors.

 Finally, to ensure continuous development and recognition of SAM's brand, members of SAM's investment management team often conduct interviews for publications, appear on business news programs and participate in selected investment industry conferences.
-SAM's monthly Markets at a Glance articles and regular articles in Investors Digest and other publications provide additional visibility for the firm on a cost-effective basis.